When is a contaminated land assessment required?

 - the risks that any contamination may pose for future use.
 Also whether the risks can be satisfactorily reduced to an acceptable level

 - the proposed approach for de-contaminating the development site.
-When you draw this up, you will need to show that it will be completed in a responsible and effective manner.
+When you draw this up, you must show that it will be completed in a responsible and effective manner.
 This is so that the land will be made suitable for any new use

 How do I submit a contaminated land assessment?

-If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your contaminated land assessment.
+If you apply for planning permission online using the Planning Portal, you can upload your contaminated land assessment.
 This is after you have completed the relevant application forms.

 Before uploading any files, please read our guidance notes for submitting electronic files with planning applications (PDF).